 How to Wire INA219

-How to connect INA219: It's simple just connect Vin+ to your supply voltage (this is the high side voltage), and connect Vin- to your circuit.
+How to connect INA219: It's simple just connect Vin+ to your supply voltage (this is the high side voltage), and connect Vin- to your circuit - this is the power supply to your circuit.

-The resolution is set by the minimum detectable voltage and this is 1 LSB of the ADC which is fixed at 10uV.
-This is an internally set value controlled in the chip.
-The bus voltage resolution is set at 4mV.
+Current resolution is set by the minimum detectable voltage (across RSHUNT); 1 LSB of the ADC; fixed at 10uV.
+This is an internally set value controlled in the chip but you can change the current resolution by changing the value of RSHUNT.

 Therefore minimum detectable current = 10uV/ Shunt resistor.